Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - COUNTER Validator
-     - An online tool to validate COUNTER reports in JSON and tabular format.
+     - An online service to validate COUNTER reports in JSON and tabular format.
      -

    * - COUNTER Reports